HelpSeeker/CoubDownloader/README.md

-  -t, --tag TAG          download coubs with the specified tag -e, --search TERM      download search results for the given term --hot                  download coubs from the 'Hot' section
+  -t, --tag TAG          download coubs with the specified tag -e, --search TERM      download search results for the given term --hot                  download coubs from the 'Hot' section --category CATEGORY    download coubs from a certain category
+                         '--category help' for all supported values

 Common options:
   -h, --help             show this help